Hello everyone!

 With the VM created and the public IP in hand (you can find it on the VM details page in Azure, under "Public IP"), it's time to connect to it.
 The connection is via SSH, a protocol that encrypts all communication with the server.
 The options depend on your operating system:

 - Open PuTTY.
-In the "Host Name (or IP address)" field, paste the public IP of your VM in Azure.
+In the "Host Name (or IP address)" field, paste your VM's public IP from Azure.

 - Confirm that the port is 22 and the connection type is SSH.